webdevops/php-docker-boilerplate/README.md

     $ touch htdocs/FIRST_INSTALL htdocs/.gitkeep

-Feel free to modify your TYPO3 installation in your htdocs (shared folder of Docker), most of the time there is no need to enter any Docker container.
+Feel free to modify your TYPO3 installation in your htdocs (a shared folder of Docker), most of the time there is no need to enter any Docker container.

-### Existing TYPO3 project

-Just put your TYPO3 project inside the htdocs folder or use git to checkout your project into htdocs.

-### TYPO3 cli runner
+#### TYPO3 CMS cli runner

 You can run one-shot command inside the `TYPO3` service container:

     $ docker-compose run --rm typo3 typo3/cli_dispatch.phpsh scheduler

-    $ docker-compose run typo3 bash
+    $ docker-compose run --rm typo3 bash

 Webserver is available at Port 8000

+### Create TYPO3 NEOS project

+For the first TYPO3 NEOS setup (make sure [composer](https://getcomposer.org/) is installed):

+    $ make create-neos-project

+or

+    $ rm -f htdocs/.gitkeep
+    $ composer create-project typo3/neos-base-distribution htdocs/
+    $ touch htdocs/.gitkeep

+Feel free to modify your TYPO3 NEOS installation in your htdocs (a shared folder of Docker), most of the time there is no need to enter any Docker container.

+#### TYPO3 NEOS cli runner

+You can run one-shot command inside the `TYPO3` service container:

+    $ docker-compose run --rm typo3 flow core:setfilepermissions

+    $ docker-compose run --rm typo3 bash

+Webserver is available at Port 8000

+### Existing project

+Just put your TYPO3 project inside the htdocs folder or use git to checkout your project into htdocs.

 ## Informations